wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 In the trace details panel, you can view details about a particular span in the trace.
 If that span came from another service, you can navigate to the dashboard for that service.

+{% include note.html content="Wavefront can only retrieve up to 1000 spans for a given trace, and you only see up to 1000 spans when you drill down into spans.
+Therefore, as a best practice and for optimal performance, configure your application to have less than 1000 spans in a trace."%}

 ![trace span details](images/tracing_span_details_with_logs.png)

 Span details include: